-- An aligned input burst means that the address is aligned to the output data width word boundary, after the network aligns it to the size of the transfer. - An unaligned input burst means that the network does not align the address to the output data width word boundary, even after it aligns it to the size of the transfer. - If a transaction passes through, this means that the upsizer function does not change the input transaction size and type.

-- If the network splits input exclusive transactions into more than one output bus transaction, it removes the exclusive information from the multiple transactions it creates.

-- If multiple responses from created transactions are combined into one response, then the order of priority is:

-- DECERR is the highest priority.

-- SLVERR is the next highest priority.
+- An aligned input burst means that the address is aligned to the output data width word boundary, after the network aligns it to the transfer size. - An unaligned input burst means that the network does not align the address to the output data width word boundary, even after it aligns it to the transfer size. - If a transaction passes through, this means that the upsizing function does not change the input transaction size and type. - Note - - If the network splits input exclusive transactions into more than one output bus transaction, it removes the exclusive information from the multiple transactions it creates. - If multiple responses from created transactions are combined into one response, then the order of priority is: - DECERR is the highest priority. - SLVERR is the next highest priority.

-- OKAY is the lowest priority.
+OKAY is the lowest priority.